silmaglo/TFM/README.md

 - **preparing_noise.ipynb**: creates a new class, the noise class, from the noise stored in the electron files.
 - **e_VS_mu_VS_n2.ipynb**: notebook where convolutional neural networks are built in order to classify as electron, muon or noise
 - **e_VS_mu_VS_n2N.ipynb**: notebook where convolutional neural networks are built in order to classify as electron, muon or noise but this time with noise added to the particles energy.
-- **standardizing_data(npz).ipynb**: standardizes the data before feeding it to the models
+- **standardizing_data(npz).ipynb**: INCORRECTLY standardizes the data before feeding it to the models
-- **standardizing_data(npz)N.ipynb**: standardizes the data before feeding it to the models but this time with noise added to the particles energy.
+- **standardizing_data(npz)N.ipynb**: INCORRECTLY standardizes the data before feeding it to the models but this time with noise added to the particles energy.

 inside of electrons_vs_muons_vs_alphas_vs_noise, we can find four files: